ashwinikh27/campaign-tracker/README.md

 4. Setup Instructions

-4.1 Clone the Project
+4.1 Clone the Project :
 git clone <your_repo_link>
 cd campaign-tracker

-4.2 Backend Setup
+4.2 Backend Setup :

-cd backend
+cd ../backend
 npm install
 Start the backend:
 node server.js

-4.3 Frontend Setup
+4.3 Frontend Setup :
 cd ../frontend
 npm install
 npm start

 5. What I Learned

-How to connect a React frontend with a Node.js backend.
+- How to connect a React frontend with a Node.js backend.

-Implementing CRUD operations and managing state in React.
+- Implementing CRUD operations and managing state in React.

-Handling full-stack data flow from UI to database.
+- Handling full-stack data flow from UI to database.